franciscoturdera00/WordleAI/README.md

 <pre>
   -h, --help                                   show this help message and exit

-  -s STRATEGY, --strategy STRATEGY             Strategy used in the game.
+  -s STRATEGY, --strategy STRATEGY             strategy used in the game.
 Default: smart_guess

-  -wb WORD_BANK, --word-bank WORD_BANK         File Path for word bank to be used
+  -wb WORD_BANK, --word-bank WORD_BANK         file path for word bank to be used

-  -sb SECRET_BANK, --secret-bank SECRET_BANK   File Path for auxiliary allowed guesses
+  -sb SECRET_BANK, --secret-bank SECRET_BANK   file path for auxiliary allowed guesses

-  -w WORD, --word WORD                         Word to guess
+  -w WORD, --word WORD                         word to guess

-  -a ATTEMPTS, --attempts ATTEMPTS             Attempts the AI receives
+  -a ATTEMPTS, --attempts ATTEMPTS             attempts the AI receives

-  -p, --print                                  Print progress of AI as it makes guesses
+  -p, --print                                  print progress of AI as it makes guesses
 </pre>

 ### Strategies: